jkzorz/jkzorz.github.io/_posts/2019-07-02-Indicator-species-analysis.md

 date: 2019-07-02
 ---

+When analyzing microbial data, you may often want to identify microbial species that are significantly found more often in one treatment group compared to another.

 Indicator species are:

-<h4><i> "A species whose status provides information on the overall condition of the ecosystem and of other species in that ecosystem.
-They reflect the quality and changes in environmental conditions as well as aspects of community composition."
-  </h4> - United Nations Environment Programme (1996)</i>
+<h4> "A species whose status provides information on the overall condition of the ecosystem and of other species in that ecosystem.
+They reflect the quality and changes in environmental conditions as well as aspects of community composition." </h4> - United Nations Environment Programme (1996)